rackerlabs/atom-hopper/README.txt

 http://localhost:8080/namespace/feed/?format=json

-Note: f you do want to embed JSON into an ATOM XML entry then make sure to wrap the JSON content in an XML CDATA section.
+Note: If you do want to embed JSON into an ATOM XML entry then make sure to wrap the JSON content in an XML CDATA section.

 Weak eTag Support